ErikKalkoken/evebuddy/README.md

 You should now see a test notification.

 > [!NOTE]
-> EVE Buddy needs unrestricted background usage in order to function proberbly.
+> EVE Buddy needs unrestricted background usage in order to function probably.
 The reason is that Android otherwise  automatically suspends apps when you switch to another app.
-Then you can no longer add new characters, because it requires you to swich to your browser app, but EVE Buddy needs to keep running for the process to work.
+Then you can no longer add new characters, because it requires you to switch to your browser app, but EVE Buddy needs to keep running for the process to work.
 Also EVE Buddy needs to keep running in order to pick up events for notifications.

 ### From source